intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 # Getting Started

 Your Unity Pre-Configured SharePoint Demo instance contains the following pre-defined SharePoint Sites and content.
-This is to give you a working example of Unity’s capabilities working with different sites and documents:
+This is to give you a working example of Unity’s capabilities accessing different sites and documents:

 - Finance
 - HR